tianyizheng/tianyizheng.github.io/about.md

 <h2 class="section-title"><i class="fa fa-graduation-cap"></i>Education</h2>

-#### MS in Mechanical Engineering
+#### MS in Computer Engineering

 #### Georgia Institute of Technology

 <p>
-  My major area of focus is in robotics with a minor area in computer science.
+  My major area of focus is in software engineering and networking.
+I also have a special interest in security.
-  I am interested in the semantic scene understanding, applied machine learning and control of autonomous robots.
 </p>

 #### BS in Mechanical Engineering